Success on Twitter requires more than just keeping your message within the character limit.

 Your handle starts with "@" and is the name people will use when tagging your business in tweets.
 Your username, on the other hand, is the name that appears as the official account name.
 Here is an example showing the difference between a handle and a username:

-Note that, although your handle and username are separate components of your account and are often different, they can be the same, which maintains consistency and makes your business very easy to find.
+Although your handle and username are separate components of your account and are often different, they can be the same, which maintains consistency and makes your business very easy to find.
 However, you can make them different if it makes sense for your business or your handle is taken by another account, as in this example:

 How to use hashtags on Twitter